Welcome to Humanity & AI

 What We’re Building

 Single-payer comprehensive coverage.
+That means one system, funded by taxes, that covers everyone.
 Not a public option alongside private insurance.
 Not a marketplace with subsidies.
-A national healthcare system that covers every citizen, funded through progressive taxation, and free at the point of service.
+A national healthcare system that covers every citizen, funded through taxes where those who earn more pay more, and free when you walk through the door.

 Every other wealthy nation has some version of this.
 They spend less and live longer.
 That’s not an opinion — it’s data, from every peer nation, across decades of measurement.
 The arguments against it in America are funded by the industries that profit from the current system.
 They are not funded by evidence.

 Comprehensive means something specific.
 It means physical and mental health — because you can’t treat one without the other.
 It means dental and vision, because somewhere along the way we decided teeth and eyes aren’t part of the body.
-It means preventive care, which saves more than it costs by orders of magnitude.
+It means preventive care — catching problems early — which saves far more than it costs.
 It means addiction treatment, reproductive care, long-term care, rehabilitation.
 The full scope of what a human body might need across a lifetime — not just the parts that are profitable to insure.

 And it means care that’s available in Seminole and Idabel, not just Oklahoma City.
 Telemedicine and AI-assisted diagnostics can extend reach, but only with real investment in connectivity and training — not just an app and a prayer.